There are different medicines for treating headaches in children.

-There are 3 types of medicines to treat headaches in children.
-These are used in the moment they have a headache.
-These medicines are called rescue medicines.
-Rescue medicines don’t prevent headaches but can relieve them.
+There are 3 types of medicines to treat headaches in children, called rescue medicines.
+Rescue medicines don’t stop your child from getting headache, but they can make your child feel better.
 They include:

-There are 2 main types of pain relievers to treat headaches in children – non-steroidal anti-inflammatory drugs (NSAIDs) and anti-fever drugs (anti-emetics).
+The 2 main types of pain relievers for headaches in children are non-steroidal anti-inflammatory drugs (NSAIDs) and anti-fever medicines (anti-emetics).

-Acetaminophen, such as Tylenol, is a type anti-fever drug that is often used to treat headaches.
-It usually doesn’t cause any side effects.
+Acetaminophen (Tylenol) is an anti-fever medicine often used to treat headaches.
+It usually doesn’t cause side effects.

 Talk to your child’s healthcare provider if you have questions about pain relievers for headaches.

 Some children may have nausea or vomiting along with a headache.
-Anti-nausea medicines (anti-emetics) help prevent nausea and vomiting.
+Anti-nausea medicines (anti-emetics) help stop nausea and vomiting from happening.
 They also help headache pain medicines work better.
 The following anti-nausea medicines are sometimes used with pain relievers to treat headaches:

-Antimigraine medicines (triptans) are sometimes used to treat migraines when pain relievers don’t work).
+Antimigraine medicines (triptans) are sometimes used for migraines when pain relievers don’t work.
 They change chemicals in the brain that can cause headaches and pain.
 It’s important for your child to take an antimigraine medicine as soon as the migraine starts.
-But they shouldn’t be taken regularly to treat headaches or to prevent headaches.
+But your child shouldn’t take them regularly.

-Almotriptan (Axert) is the only antimigraine medicine approved in Canada to treat migraines in children between ages 12 and 17.
-Side effects include nausea, feeling weak, dizzy, tired, and having chest tightness.
+Almotriptan (Axert) is the only antimigraine medicine approved in Canada for migraines in children between 12 and 17 years old.
+Side effects include nausea, feeling weak, dizzy, tired, and tight in the chest.

-The following antimigraine medicines are considered safe, but are not officially approved for children because they haven’t been studied with this age group.
+The following antimigraine medicines are considered safe, but they’re not officially approved for children because they haven’t been studied with this age group:

-Your child shouldn’t take triptan medications if they:
+Your child shouldn’t take antimigraine medicines if they:

-Talk to your healthcare provider about whether triptans are right for your child.
+Talk to your healthcare provider about whether these medicines are right for your child.

-Talk to a nurse, social worker, psychologist, or your child’s doctor about other ways to treat headaches in children.
+Talk to a nurse, social worker, psychologist, or doctor about other ways to treat your child's headaches.
 They can help you and your child: